Is a Roth or Traditional 401(k) Right for You?

 The Basics: Roth vs. Traditional 401(k)s

 Money you contribute to a Roth 401(k) comes out after taxes, so you have already paid taxes on it when you begin taking distributions.
 It’s tax-free income at that point, and the thinking behind it is you might be in a lower tax bracket now than you will be when you retire.

 Both types of plans have contribution limits based on age.
-For 2019, the annual limit is $19,000, and those over 50 can put in an additional $6,000.
-Those limits increase by $500 in 2020.
-Anyone at any income level can participate in both types of 401(k)s.
+For 2021, the annual limit is $19,500, and those over 50 can make an additional $6,500 catch-up contribution.
+Those limits are unchanged since 2020.

 The Roth 401(k) is different from a Roth IRA, which has smaller contribution limits and a maximum income limit impacting who can participate.
 An IRA is not tied to your employer — it’s your account alone.